DrRowland/AGS2014/README.md

 Advanced Games Studies 2014

-Notes and handout will be stored in the repository.
+And notes and handouts will be stored in this repository.
+There are no 'lecture slides' for this part of the module.

 Link to Scrum in 10mins Video:<a href="http://www.youtube.com/watch?v=XU0llRltyFM"> here </a>
 (Note, we won't be using his software, but it's a great introduction).